Does Homeowners Insurance Cover Jewelry

 Does Homeowners Insurance Cover Jewelry?
-Over 80% of people keep their valuables, such as jewelry and other personal properties, in their homes.
-And for these reasons, people do assume their homeowner insurance policies have adequate coverage for jewelry.
-However, this is not a lie, and it is not true.
+Insurance Cover Jewely?
+Over 80% of people keep their valuables, such as jewelry and other personal properties, in their home.
+And for this reason, people do assume their homeowners insurance policies have adequate coverage for jewelry.
+However, this is not a lie, but it is not totally true.

-Typical homeowner policies usually cover personal belongings.
-This includes items in your home, but the standard coverage limits may be insufficient to adequately protect valuable items like expensive jewelry.
-It is important to understand what your policy covers to prevent losses if your expensive jewelry gets damaged or stolen in a covered event.
+While your standard homeowner policies may cover the personal properties in your home, they may not provide sufficient coverage for expensive jewelry.
+The standard limits may not offer enough coverage for expensive jewelry.
+It is very important to understand what your policy covers in order to prevent losses if your expensive jewelry gets damaged or stolen in a covered event.

 When is my Jewelry Covered by the Homeowners Insurance Policy?

 In addition, if your jewelry is worth more than the standard coverage limit, there are different options available for you.
-You can either increase your personal property coverage or consider scheduling personal property coverage.
-This coverage is an add-on to your policy, specifically for very expensive items, providing extra protection that surpasses standard limits.
+You can either increase your personal property coverage or consider scheduled personal property coverage.
+This coverage is an add-on to your policy specifically for very expensive items, providing extra protection that surpasses standard limits.

 Every insurance company has certain criteria when it comes to lost jewelry.
 Personal property coverage in a home policy does not usually contain lost personal items.
 However, a stand-alone jewelry insurance policy or a scheduled property endorsement could offer more coverage against accidental jewelry loss.